Learning Infinite-Layer Networks: Without the Kernel Trick: Introduction

 With the increasing success of highly non-convex and complex learning architectures such as neural networks, there is an increasing effort to further understand and explain the limits of training such hierarchical structures.

-Recently there have been attempts to draw mathematical insight from kernel methods in order to better understand deep learning as well as come up with new computationally learnable architectures.
-One such line of work consists on learning \emph{Infinite--Layer Networks} (ILN) \cite{cho2009kernel,heinemann2016improper}.
-An infinite layer network can be thought of as a network with infinitely many nodes in a hidden layer.
-A target function in an ILN class will be of the form:
+Recently there have been attempts to draw mathematical insight from kernel methods in order to better understand deep learning, as well as come up with new computationally learnable architectures.
+One such line of work consists of learning classifiers that are linear functions of a very large or infinite collection of non-linear functions \cite{bach2014breaking,daniely2016toward,cho2009kernel,heinemann2016improper,williams1997computing}.
+Such models can be interpreted as a neural network with infinitely many nodes in a hidden layer, and we thus refer to them as ``Infinite Layer Networks'' (ILN).
+They are of course also related to kernel based classifiers, as will be discussed later.